PowerFeather/powerfeather-docs/docs/sdk/usage-notes.md

 - For LFP deployments, call a charger-backed getter at least every 30 s while charging.
 - `getSupplyVoltage()` and `getSupplyCurrent()` qualify. `getBatteryTemperature()` also qualifies after `enableBatteryTempSense(true)`.
 - These calls talk to the charger and trigger the SDK's post-power-on-reset reapply check. `getBatteryVoltage()` normally reads from the fuel gauge and does not trigger the reapply check.
+  `getBatteryCurrent()` on V2 also reads from the fuel gauge, so it is not a charger-backed keepalive call.

 ### Alarms

-- `setBatteryHighVoltageAlarm(0)` disables the high-voltage alarm by writing an unreachable threshold internally.
+- `setBatteryHighVoltageAlarm(0)` disables the high-voltage alarm by writing an unreachable 5100 mV threshold internally.
 - This is the documented disable mechanism; it does not mean "alarm at 0 V."